TongW5/Back-end-microservice-APIs--URL-Shortener-Microservice/README.md

 This is the solution from me for the challenge of FCC Back End Development and APIs Projects - URL Shortener Microservice.

+To view the online demo of this solution, please visit: https://boilerplate-project-urlshortener.tongwu11.repl.co

 To run the project in local environment, please add your own mongoose database connection information in server.js.